NERC-CEH/ANaRM/README.md

 - FARL.tif (gridded FARL values - using the slightly modified definition specified in Miller 2022)
 - CCAR.tif (Cumulative Catchment ARea) in units of the grid cell resoution (10mx10).

 1. Place ANaRM_main.R, ANaRM_functions.R, options.inp and runoff.csv in a base directory.
-Create subdirectories "inputs", "output1", and "output2".
+Create subdirectories "input", "output1", and "output2".
-2. Place  LC_28039.tif, LIDAR_outf1.tif **OUTLETS** in the "inputs" directory (LC_GREEN_28039.tif & PONDS.tif can go here also).
+2. Place  LC_28039.tif, LIDAR_outf1.tif **OUTLETS** in the "input" directory (LC_GREEN_28039.tif & PONDS.tif can go here also).
-3. Check the base directory created in step 1 is the working directory (use getwd()) that R is using, our else edit XXXXXXXXX and YYYYYYYYY.
+3. Check the base directory created in step 1 is the working directory (getwd() in R) that R is using, our else edit baseDir in options.inp and optionsFN in ANaRM_main.R.
 4. Run ANaRM_main.R outputs will be created in the output1 directory.

 Advanced usage: